-The Environmental Assessment (EA) for the Wayland Housing Area conveyance is a decision-support document which is completed to evaluate the potential impacts and cumulative effects of the proposed project.
+The Environmental Assessment (EA) for the Needham Housing Area conveyance is a decision-support document which is completed to evaluate the potential impacts and cumulative effects of the proposed project.
 The EA also provides responsible and timely protection, conservation, and enhancement of project environmental and cultural resources and ensures that environmental mandates and considerations are incorporated in the planning process.
-This project EA is prepared pursuant to the National Environmental Policy Act (NEPA), Council of Environmental Quality (CEQ) regulations 40 CFR, 1500-1508, and 32 CFR Part 651.

-2.0 PROJECT DESCRIPTION

-2.1 Location and Site History

-In August 1957, a 5.6 acre parcel of land was acquired for the construction of the Wayland Housing Area.
-Prior to 1957, the property was privately owned and acquired under eminent domain and was an undeveloped, forested area.
-Since the construction of the housing area in 1957, the property has served as a family housing area for military personnel including personnel assigned to Nike Battery B-73, other local U.S. Army installations, and the NSSC.
+This project EA is prepared pursuant to the National Environmental Policy Act (NEPA), Council of Environmental Quality (CEQ) regulations 40 CFR, 1500-1508, and Policy and Procedures for implementing NEPA, 32 CFR Part 651.
+2.0 PROJECT DESCRIPTION 2.1 Location and Site History In August 1957, a 3.5 acre parcel of land was acquired for the construction of the Needham Housing Area.
+Prior to 1957, the property was part of a larger land parcel owned by Babson Institute (now Babson College), and was an undeveloped, forested area.
+Since the construction of the housing area in 1957, the property has served as a family housing area for military personnel including personnel assigned to Nike Battery B-63, other local U.S. Army installations, and the NSSC.
+The Needham Housing Area, while located in a residential area, is surrounded to the east, west, and south by undeveloped, forested land that is owned by Babson College (Figure 2).